-- Real-time division is not available in the libraries for Cortex-M1 or Cortex-M0. - The Cortex-R4 and Cortex-M3 processors support hardware floating-point divide, so they do not require the library divide routines.
+Note Real-time division on is not available in the libraries for Cortex-M1 or Cortex-M0. --- Note The Cortex-R4 a the library divide nd Cortex-M3 processors support hardware floating-point divide, so they do not require routines.